 HOW TO PICK AND STORE SUMMER SQUASH

 Select summer squash that don’t have major visible blemishes.
 I tend to store summer squash in mesh produce bags like this, as they’re breathable.
-In my experience, yellow or light green summer squash tend to go bad more quickly.
-Therefore, they should be consumed in 3 or 4 days.
-On the other hand, zucchini can be stored for a few more days.
+In my experience, yellow or light green summer squash tend to go bad more quickly, so I try to consume those within 5 days.
+On the other hand, green zucchini stay fresh for a little over week.
+Of course, this also depends on the freshness of the summer squash when you purchase them.

 RECIPES USING SUMMER SQUASH